 A different perspective

 When they need to clutch my face in their small hands and talk slowly and loudly into my ear, I feel my heart swell.
 They are learning to accommodate others.

-When they ask me of a morning how I am, I feel proud.
+When they ask me each morning how I am, I feel proud.
 They can and do think of others.
 They are learning to be empathetic.

-When one of them signs the thumbs up sign after he’s taken a tumble to show me he’s OK, I smile.
-He knows how to communicate with me, and other people of difference.
+When one of them gives me the thumbs-up sign after he’s taken a tumble to show me he’s OK, I smile.
+He knows how to communicate with me, and other people who face a range of challenges.

-When they squabble with each other over whose turn it is to talk to mummy, I giggle.
+When they squabble with each other over whose turn it is to talk me, I smile.
 They are learning the art of conversation the hard way.
 I simply can’t hear them when they talk over each other.

 When my little three-year-old tells me “kindy was too noisy,” I know he’s showing me he understands my world.
 And it makes my heart explode.
 He is trying to step into my shoes and get closer to me.